dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.0.2 =
+- Add: Link to homepage and settings page from plugin list
+- Fix: When altering cron duration from admin screens cron job is correctly rescheduled
+- Fix: Cron job is now unscheduled on plugin deactivation
+- Fix: Uninstall script now correctly unschedules cron job
+- Fix: Safer user ID detection (does not depend on `wp_load` action)
+- Fix: Using `sprintf` format from adapter in error messages
+- Fix: Typo in error message when insufficient balance for withdraw/move
+- Improve: Better code organisation for admin screens
+- Improve: Safer inserting of new addresses in `wallets_address` action

 = 2.0.1 =
 - Fix: Dates in the [wallets_transactions] UI were not showing correctly in Internet Explorer
 - Improve: Refactored the withdrawal API for compatibility with changes to block.io adapter 1.0.2